by Donna L.H. Smith

 Doctor Goldberg pulled up a chair and sat next to Shimone’s left side.
 “What do you last remember?”

 Shimone thought a moment.
 “I was assigned to check out a suspected terrorist site in Bethlehem, in the West Bank.
 Several men ran from the building I was to check out, then nothing until now.”

 Goldberg nodded.
 “Evidently, a bomb went off in that building.
 You were rushed here – about three hours ago.”

 “What about my arm?
 It must be re-attached!
 Surely, you have done such surgery?”

 Goldberg looked at the floor.
 “Don’t think about that.
 Your injury is too traumatic.
 I called in two specialists to help me evaluate your situation.
 But this surgery is still experimental.
 I don’t want you to get your hopes up.
 I’m not sure it will even work in your case, even if we tried.”

-Shimone put his left hand over his face a moment, then removed it.
+Shimone put his hand over his face a moment.
 “Please don’t tell me that.
 You must re-attach it.
 You must!
 I cannot live my life without my arm.
 I am right-handed.
 I am an athlete.
 I must have my arm!”

 Goldberg nodded.
 “Yes.
 I understand.
 We’ll see what the next few days bring.”